echicken/node-ax25/README.md

 [node-serialport](https://github.com/voodootikigod/node-serialport)

-If you intent do interface with a conventional KISS TNC, the node-serialport module will be required.
+If you intend to interface with a conventional KISS TNC, the node-serialport module will be required.
 Installation of this package can be a bit more complicated than is usual, so be sure to read the instructions.